This post shares my tutorial for an easy DIY painted cutting board that can be used as a serving tray.

 - Acrylic sealer in matte

-And here’s how to make a quick and easy color-dipped painted cutting board.
+And here’s how to make a DIY painted cutting board.

 (Remember to wear an appropriate mask while working with paints, stains, and finishes.
 Follow the directions and warnings from your particular brand.)